Exploratory Comparative Analysis of Date of Diagnosis

 An exploratory analysis into the likely accuracy of date of diagnosis by condition in the National Bridges to Health Segmentation Dataset.
+This analysis looks at the differences in date of diagnosis between GP and hospital data.
 This can be used to help inform and interpret results of incidence analyses conducted on the National Segmentation Dataset.

 At A Glance